SC-Tech-Program/FAQs/Posters_Authors.md

 **Q. Where do I place the QR codes on my poster?**

-A. QR codes should be placed anywhere you want to link to external content on your poster; for example, to point to a video narration of the poster by the author, links to results, movies, graphics, datasets, codes, etc.
+A. QR codes could be placed anywhere you want to link to external content on your poster; for example, to point to a video narration of the poster by the author, links to results, movies, graphics, datasets, codes, etc.

 **Q. I noticed QR codes next to _every_ poster at the conference.
 Do I have to generate that QR code for my poster?**